apluslms/aplus-manual/admin/setup.rst

 Setting up a course on production servers
 =========================================

+.. admonition:: Outdated page
+  :class: error

+  This page is very outdated.
+It will be updated or removed in the future.

 This section discusses how to set up a course on a production server.
 Some information here might be specific to Aalto University, Gitlab or other software, not particularly A+ and mooc-grader.